 Over the course of the contract, the Tutor should expect to work an average of about 40 hours a week.
 He or she will be entitled to at least two consecutive days off per week, but should be flexible with their timing and prepared for these days to fall during the week.
 The Client will give the Tutor as much notice as possible regarding the timing of their ‘weekend’.

 Given the nature of the student’s calendar, the Tutor should be prepared to adjust their academic plans to ‘front load’ courses in quiet periods over the winter, freeing up time for the student to concentrate on his extracurricular activities during competition season.
 This means that the Tutor will likely find themselves working well in excess of 40 hours some weeks, but this will be compensated by a lighter academic schedule during competition season.

 Standard contractual vacation allowance of a minimum of 9 weeks per annum applies to this contract.
 As per the Terms, the timing of breaks will be at the Client’s convenience.

 Accommodation in the form of a furnished apartment will be provided for the Tutor in or near Lincoln.
+It is not known at this stage what the arrangements in Singapore will be.
 The Client will be responsible for all utility bills on this accommodation save the Tutor’s personal telephone use.
 The Tutor is responsible for the cost of their meals save for those taken with the student while tutoring.
 Suitable accommodation will also be provided in Singapore and any other locations where the Tutor may travel with the student.
 During travel with the student, the Tutor should expect that there will be some occasions when he or she must share a house with the Client.